ONLINE SAFETY FOR PARENTS

 In recent years the internet has become an integral part of our children’s lives and it can be hard for parents to keep up with developments and to know the best way to keep their child safe online.

-In school, we deliver a planned, progressive e-Safety curriculum with key messages appropriate to your child’s age.
+In school, we deliver a planned, progressive online safety curriculum with key messages appropriate to your child’s age.
 Visit our e-Safety for children page, to learn more about the key messages we teach and website resources we use.

 VISIT THE SITES BELOW FOR LOTS OF USEFUL INFORMATION ABOUT HOW TO KEEP SAFE ONLINE: